Ready to steal your competitor’s customers using automated LinkedIn outreach?

 Ready to steal your competitor’s audience now?

-One last thing you can do is add me on Facebook and let me know you’d like to try out Expandi.
+One last thing you can do is to follow me on Twitter and let me know you’d like to try out Expandi.
 I’ll grant you a free 7 day trial and you can start generating leads on autopilot while you’re sleeping the same day.

 And if you’re looking to try out even more growth-hacks, start here: